nrw-digital/week-notes/en/updates/_posts/2023-05-12-week-notes.md

 But as individuals, as families, as communities – we can’t afford to ignore the impact on our mental health.

 Here at NRW, we each have one hour per week to spend doing something to take care of our wellbeing.
-Some of our team use their wellbeing hour to exercise, whether that be finishing early and going for a run or practicing mindfulness, using an app like [headspace](https://www.headspace.com/).
+Some of our team use their wellbeing hour to exercise, whether that be finishing early and going for a run or practising mindfulness, using an app like [headspace](https://www.headspace.com/).

 As a team, we believe that by talking openly about our struggles with mental health, we can help to reduce stigma and create a community where we can talk to one another about the difficulties we may be facing in our personal lives.